ahmed8mansour/Full-Stack-Prescripto-Project/README.md

-# Fantastic React MNTN Project 🚀
+# Fantastic React Prescripto-Project Project 🚀

-Welcome to MNTN project – a stunning showcase of my work built with React.js.
+Welcome to Prescripto-Project project – a stunning showcase of my work built with React.js.

 ## Features

 - 💻 Modern UI with animations — Built using React with smooth transitions and responsive layout.

 - 📱 Fully responsive — Optimized for desktops, tablets, and mobile devices.